top of page

 Off West Main Street is the Tupelo National Battlefield Site.
 The park remembers the Battle of Tupelo, the last significant engagement of the state's Civil War.
 Over 20,000 soldiers fought here for two days in mid-July 1864.

-Engaging for all ages, the Oren Dunn City Museum, inside a converted dairy barn, provides insight into the city's history and personality throughout exhibits and collections.
+Engaging for all ages, the Oren Dunn City Museum, inside a converted dairy barn, provides insight into the city's history and personality through exhibits and collections.
 Be sure to check out Dudie's Diner, the Davis Dogtrot House and more surrounding the museum.
 Oren Dunn City Museum also hosts events like Living History Days and Dudie Burger Festival throughout the year.

 Hit the Trace